sbalasa/CiscoFMC/README.md

 # Cisco FMC
 ## FRIT - Firewall Rules Inducer Tool

-Code to create Firewall Rules in Cisco FMC by parsing spreadsheet
+Tool to create Firewall Rules in Cisco FMC by parsing spreadsheet

 There are two modes:
 - Single rule implementing one by one, use fmc_sequential.py